USS Rankin: 1960s

 During squadron exercises in April 1965, Rankin participated in the Dominican Republic Intervention.
 Arriving off the coast of Santo Domingo, Rankin and other ships of PhibRon 10 commenced the mass embarkation and evacuation of over 1,000 refugees and U.S. civilian nationals.
 As a result of this operation, the Rankin and all her personnel were awarded the Navy Unit Commendation by the Secretary of the Navy.

 In October 1966, Rankin was called on to render relief to the disaster area of Cayes-Jacmel, Haiti, after Hurricane Inez caused massive damage to the island.
 The men of Rankin unloaded tons of food, medical supplies, and building supplies to help the stricken people.
 After her regular overhaul period in 1967, Rankin returned to operations in the Atlantic and Caribbean with Amphibious Squadron Ten.

 Deployed to the Caribbean from March to July 1968, Rankin visited San Juan, Guantanamo Bay, Panama, St. Thomas, St. Croix, Aruba and Jamaica.
 In August 1968, Rankin participated in exercise "Riverine 68", which was designed to demonstrate to Marine and Naval Forces the latest methods of combating jungle warfare.
 In November 1968, Rankin was reassigned to Amphibious Squadron Four.
 In December, she participated in the Apollo 8 Moon Orbital Flight as a secondary recovery ship in the U.S. Navy Recovery Force south of Bermuda.

 Effective from 1 January 1969, Rankin was redesignated LKA-103 and reclassified Amphibious cargo ship.
 In late July, she took on Marines and equipment and deployed to the Mediterranean, returning to Norfolk on 13 December.
 Another cruise book was produced to commemorate this trip.

 1970s

 The new year, 1970, brought with it a period of operations off the eastern seaboard, and another July-to-December Mediterranean deployment, also memorialized in a cruise book, with the Sixth Fleet.
 Rankin returned to Little Creek on 14 December 1970.

 Rankin was decommissioned for the second and final time on 11 May 1971 at Little Creek.

 Final disposal

 On 24 July 1988, the ship was sunk as an artificial fishing and diving reef, six miles off the coast of Stuart, Florida.
 She rests on her starboard side at a depth of 130 feet at 27°12.148′N 80°06.087′W.

+The following is a video showing the current state of the wreck underwater.